PurdueCAM2Project/HELPSweb/source/join.rst

 The mission of this research team is to create leaders.
 -------------------------------------------------------
 "This is where my skills andknowlege are put into use.
 You get to understand what you have learnt and why you learnt them.
-I feel great when I'm actually contributing." - Yezhi Shen
+I feel great when I'm actually contributing." - Yezhi Shen, CAM2 member

 |joinimg0| |joinimg1|